-- 1. The voting members of the SJB shall select, with the approval of the dean of students, two co-chairs, each normally serving a one-year term. - The co-chairs shall review complaints as they are received by the clerk, consult with the administrative advisor(s) on the appropriate method of adjudication, and schedule judicial hearings as appropriate.
+- 1. The voting members of the SJB shall select, with the approval of the dean of students, two co-chairs, each normally serving a one-year term. - 2.
+The co-chairs shall review complaints as they are received by the clerk, consult with the administrative advisor(s) on the appropriate method of adjudication, and schedule judicial hearings as appropriate.
 The co-chairs will maintain records in a form approved by the dean of students.

-D. RESPONSIBILITIES
+D.RESPONSIBILITIES

-- The SJB shall hear complaints concerning alleged violations of the Code of Non-Academic Conduct by other students or by student groups.
+- 1. The SJB shall hear complaints concerning alleged violations of the Code of Non-Academic Conduct by other students or by student groups.
 When appropriate, the SJB shall attempt to refer cases for mediation prior to any formal adjudication.
+Cases involving allegations of sexual assault may not be referred for mediation.
 In all cases, the SJB shall determine the level of individual and/or group responsibility for the incident leading to the complaint. - 2.
 The SJB shall be responsible for primary adjudication of all alleged violations of the Code of Non-Academic Conduct except those cases that may arise when the SJB cannot convene (summer, recess periods, etc.).
 Cases arising when the SJB cannot convene may be held in abeyance until such time as the SJB reconvenes, may be disposed of via judicial conference, or may be adjudicated by an interim administrative judicial board.
-Such an interim administrative board shall be comprised of the dean of students (or designee), an advisor to the SJB, and at least one student member of the SJB.
-The SJB member(s) of the interim administrative board may participate in hearings via speakerphone or other similar technology.
-The dean of students will consult with a designated representative from the SJB in order to determine the manner in which cases should be resolved when the SJB cannot convene.

 - 3. In order to permit the expeditious handling of cases in which mediation is feasible or of minor judicial matters, the SJB may, with the approval of both the dean of students and the Student Life Committee, develop simplified procedures and may delegate the responsibilities for mediation or adjudication. - 4.
-In judicial matters, the SJB shall receive evidence, hear witnesses, determine if the reported student(s) or group is responsible for violations of the Code of Non-Academic Conduct, and shall recommend sanctions to the dean of students.
+In judicial matters, the SJB shall receive evidence, hear witnesses, determine if the respondent student(s) or group is responsible for violations of the Code of Non-Academic Conduct, and shall recommend sanctions to the dean of students.
 In a formal sense, the authority to impose sanctions in the name of the University must be vested in an officer of the University. - 5.
 The role of the faculty and administrative advisor(s) is to brief the SJB before each hearing to ensure a clear understanding of the regulation(s) in question and of the hearing procedures.
 The advisor(s) shall advise the chair during hearings to see that the board follows procedures correctly.
 They may offer information and assist the chair in facilitation.
 They may also offer advice or clarification regarding appropriate sanctions or questions regarding policies and procedures during deliberations in closed session.
-In cases involving sexual offenses, the advisor(s) will review all written material before submission to the SJB and delete any references to the prior sexual history of either party. - 6.
+In cases involving sexual offenses, the advisor(s) will review all written material before submission to an administrative panel to determine the relevance, if any, of the prior sexual history of either party. - 6.
 The SJB shall periodically distribute a summary of the cases adjudicated by the board to the campus community.
 The names of those involved in the cases should be omitted and identifying information changed as appropriate to protect the confidentiality of those involved.